vlktomas/nix-examples/README.md

 - `desktop/PHP/hello-pdf`
     - Source: [https://github.com/svanderburg/composer2nix](https://github.com/svanderburg/composer2nix)
     - Composer stores some autoloading info in `vendor` directory.
-For this reason, dependencies must be getting as FOD.
+For this reason, dependencies must be obtained as FOD.

 - `desktop/PHP/laravel-cli`
     - Composer stores some autoloading info in `vendor` directory.
-For this reason, depenedcies must be getted as FOD.
+For this reason, dependencies must be obtained as FOD.
     - Files in `database` must be present when getting dependencies.

 - `distributed/Spark/ci`